acceleratedscience/openad-service-bmfm-pm/README.md

 ### Step 2:
 `model service up mammal` <br>

-to stop the service run `model service down mammal` in openad.
+To stop the service run `model service down mammal` in openad.

 ***Note*** you will now have to wait until the service is available use `sky status` to see if the service is up and provisioned